Seamless Monitoring and Reporting for SQL Server

 Keep in mind SAM provides a great deal of insight across your applications.
 With PerfStack Analysis this is taken to the next level with the ability to see correlated performance metrics across the application in one interface.

-SAM also provides the ability to monitor Cloud based services from Amazon Web Services and includes monitoring for applications such as IIS and Exchange (both these have an Application Insight template) and IBM DB2, MySQL , Windows, Linux, and Apache.
-For the full list of supported vendors, please see: http://www.solarwinds.com/server-application-monitor/supported-vendors.
+SolarWinds SAM also provides the ability to monitor Cloud based services from Azure and AWS.
+There is also application performance monitoring for IIS and Exchange (both these have an Application Insight template) and Oracle, IBM DB2 and MySQL databases.
+Monitoring for operating systems includes Windows, Linux, AIX, Citrix and VMware.
+For the full list of supported vendors, please see: Supported Vendors.

-As you can see, the SAM product provides a wide reaching and thorough monitoring of your SQL Server environment and beyond.
+As you can see, the SolarWinds SAM product provides a wide reaching and thorough monitoring of your SQL Server environment and beyond including Active Directory.
 The SAM features are easy to implement, often allowing you to install and “get working” in a matter of minutes and without technical support.
-You can see the full system requirements at https://support.solarwinds.com/Success_Center/Server_Application_Monitor_(SAM)/SAM_6-4_Recommended_Requirements.
+You can see the full system requirements at Recommended Requirements.
 Certainly, deep level monitoring benefits DBAs, developers, and system administrators alike by offering:

 - Automatic discovery of server and applications